Why Your Vacuum Is Smoking or Smells Like Burning

 Avoid Overuse

-To prevent overheating, don’t run the vacuum nonstop for too long.
-Pause briefly between cleaning sessions.
-Narwal vacuums are designed for efficient cleaning, which reduces motor strain even with prolonged use.
+Narwal vacuums are designed for efficient cleaning, which helps reduce motor strain even during longer use.

 Follow the Manufacturer’s Guidelines